|

 acrobatic techniques!]

-At that same age, she and
+At that same age, she and I

-I worked a show for the Veterans' Hospital, in South county, St. Louis -
+worked a show for the Veterans' Hospital, in South county, St. Louis -

-approximately 75 people went, including 9 of us entertainers, in 15 cars;
+approximately 75 people went, including 9 of us entertainers, in 15 cars; this

-in same Granite High School class, January '39.
+same Granite High School class, January '39.
 Nan married Clifford

 Parmley, moved to Miami Lakes, Florida.
 (I have her address from that time -